josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-instagram.md

 And conversely: if giving what you have seems meaningless, what if you had 100 times that to give?

-<Callout class="former-highlight">This isn’t me filling the offering plate, or acting like I can; this is me giving my&nbsp;dollar.</Callout>
+<Callout>This isn’t me filling the offering plate, or acting like I can; this is me giving my&nbsp;dollar.</Callout>

 Me removing myself from Facebook's platforms won't mean anything on its own.
 But for me, it's not really _supposed_ to.